 The main factors to take into account are whether air travel could adversely affect a pre-existing medical condition and whether or not a patient's condition could adversely affect the comfort and safety of the other passengers, or the operation of the flight.
 Regardless of a doctor's opinion on this latter question, the ultimate sanction to refuse travel lies with the airline and captain of the flight.
 If they consider there is a risk to the aircraft or its passengers, they may refuse to carry a particular passenger.

-Basic considerations when assessing a patient's fitness-to-fly include:
+Basic considerations when assessing a patient's fitness to fly

 - The effect of mild hypoxia and decreased air pressure in the cabin.

 - The ability to adopt the brace position in emergency landing.

 - The timing of regular medication for long-haul/transmeridian travel.

 - The ability of the patient to cope mentally and physically with travel to and through the airport to reach the flight and on disembarkation.